 The market is moving to a new era where backward compatibility is less important than before and innovation takes the front seat.
 Intel and AMD—the incumbent vendors—continue to innovate and advance their Xeon and Opteron designs, respectively.
 Integration, microarchitecture advances, and process technology are the primary factors when evolving these x86 processors.
 But new entrants are eyeing cloud-computing environments as an opening for radically different architectures and more-power-efficient CPU designs.
-With the merchant server-processor market exceeding $7 billion, success requires taking only a few percentage points of share from Intel.
+Because the merchant server-processor market exceeds $8 billion, success requires taking only a few percentage points of share from Intel.

 Having reached practical power limits, server-processor designers are increasing performance primarily by adding cores rather than increasing clock speeds.
-Mainstream x86 processors now offer 16 cores per chip, while startup Tilera is already shipping 36-core processors.
-Mainstream server processors are currently using 32nm technology, although Intel is shipping its first processors using the 22nm node.
-By moving to a finer geometry process, vendors get more transistors in the same die area and power envelope.
+Mainstream x86 processors now offer 16 cores per chip, while ARM vendors are planning 32-core processors.
+Intel has recently refreshed its entire lineup, moving to 22nm FinFET technology to reduce cost and power.
+By moving to a finer-geometry process, vendors get more transistors in the same die area and power envelope.
 This additional transistor count can be used to add CPUs or to increase cache sizes.
 Larger caches increase performance by absorbing DRAM latency, which is not decreasing as rapidly as processor performance is growing.